d556f8/juku-CLang/README.md

 This Programs created by Visual Studio 2019
 Study C Language Theory and Grammer in institute Academy

-when compile on VScode(GCC), it couldn't compile source
+when compile on VScode(GCC), it couldn't compile
-maybe header file not included IDK im noob
+~~maybe header file not included IDK~~ I'm noob
+Visual Studio Compiler's Features more powerful than GCC